Sadiq El Fitouri: Manchester United

 Through the recommendations of Neville and Scholes, El Fitouri was offered a week-long trial at the Trafford Training Centre.
 His performance during the trial prompted the club to offer him a contract.
 On 30 January 2015, El Fitouri signed an 18-month contract with Manchester United, entering the club's under-21 team.

 On 23 February 2015, El Fitouri made his debut for the Manchester United under-21 team, in a match against the Sunderland under-21 team, which ended 1–1.
 He made three more appearances for the team in the 2014–15 season of the Professional Development League, where the Manchester United under-21 team went on to be crowned champions for the season.
 He was named in the senior 25-man squad for the 2016–17 Premier League season.

 Chesterfield

 El Fitouri signed for League One club Chesterfield on 2 February 2017, after being released by Manchester United.
 He made his debut two days later on 4 February 2017 in a 1–0 home defeat to Oldham Athletic.
 El Fitouri started the next game on 11 February 2017 against Northampton Town, losing 3–1.
-After that game he was given several days off for personal reasons and failed to contact or arrive at the proact, despite Chesterfield attempting to contact the player, and was subsequently released by the club at the end of the season.
+After that game he was given several days off for personal reasons but failed to return to the club, despite Chesterfield attempting to contact the player.
+He was subsequently released by the club at the end of the season.